It's been a long time coming, but Industry season 4 is here in a matter of days - with a cast of both returning and new cast members.

 As for Claire Forlani, it's been revealed that she will be starring as Cordelia Hanani-Spyrka, "a corporate PR heavy-hitter" who also happens to share one of the same surnames as Abela's Yasmin and likely is part of her complicated extended family.

-What could happen in Industry season 4?
+What is the plot for Industry season 4?

 Is there an Industry season 4 trailer?